7 Minute Read

-Long before The Dave Ramsey Show joined the talk radio airwaves, Dave was counseling people with his tried-and-true money principles.
-Seeing the need for a relatable and proven plan for getting your money in shape, he wrote The Total Money Makeover.
-The book skyrocketed to #1 on The New York Times best-seller list in its first week, and has continued to spend more than 200 weeks on their list.
+Before The Dave Ramsey Show joined the talk radio airwaves, Dave was counseling people one on one with his tried-and-true money principles.
+Seeing the need for a relatable and proven financial plan to get your money in shape, he wrote The Total Money Makeover, a follow-up to his first book, Financial Peace.

 Baby Step 1: Save $1,000 in a Beginner Emergency Fund